How long have we been breeders?

 How often do you de-worm the puppy?

-We de-worm them at 2,4,6 wks of age.
+We de-worm them at 2,4 and 6 wks of age.
 The vet de-worms them at 8 wks of age.
 They should be de-wormed at every vet visit after this.
-If you take your puppy or dog out to dog parks or where there are other dogs have been present.
-They should be de-wormed at least every six mnths.
+If you take your puppy or dog out to dog parks or where there are other dogs have been present, they should be de-wormed at least every six mnths.

 top